MSC Student Employment

 MSC TEAM Positions

-The MSC is currently hiring as indicated below.
+The MSC is not currently hiring.

 Bull Market Staff are responsible for planning and implementing the weekly market.
 Each staff member must provide excellent customer service to vendors, departments, and student organizations that attend the market.
 The main goal of the Bull Market Staff is to ensure that the market runs smoothly and is successful for the USF community.